-An alternative to tooth extraction, root canal therapy may be performed.
+As an alternative to tooth extraction, root canal therapy may be performed.
 It involves the removal of infected nerves and tissue from the root of the tooth and filled with a biocompatible material.

-The roots usually become infected due to a large cavity which eventually infects the pulp in the tooth and makes it way to the roots and surrounding bone.
+The roots usually become infected due to a large cavity which eventually infects the pulp in the tooth and makes its way to the roots and surrounding bone.
 Before applying a filling, the dentist cleans the root system.
 Due to this therapy, the tooth becomes brittle and becomes prone to fractures, and may become discoloured as well, which is why a core and full coverage crown would be recommended.

 - Teeth that have gross decay to the pulp and root canal system but are restorable.